xmos/xcore_iot/examples/freertos/dfu/README.rst

     dfu-util -e -d 4000 -a 2 -D readback_data_partition_img.bin

-If running the application with the run_example_freertos_dfu target, information is printed to verify behavior.
+If running the application with the run_example_freertos_dfu_v1 target, information is printed to verify behavior.

 Initially, the debug prints will contain: